 What's in the future for ESPlanner?

-After MaxiFi reaches feature parity with ESPlanner (achieved in 2019), we will stop promoting ESPlanner and sometime in 2020 discontinue *new* sales of ESPlanner.
+After MaxiFi reaches feature parity with ESPlanner (achieved in 2019), we will stop promoting ESPlanner and we discontinued *new* sales of ESPlanner in 2020.
 Renewal sales will continue.
-We commit to perform a maintenance release of ESPlanner in 2020 with updated rates and tax code, and we intend to perform maintenance releases with updated rates and tax code each year for 2 years after that.
+We commit to perform a maintenance release of ESPlanner in 2021 with updated rates and tax code, and we intend to perform maintenance releases with updated rates and tax code each year through 2022.
 These maintenance releases (update the CE with latest return/inflation rates and tax updates along with possibly critical bug fixes) will depend on Visual Basic's compatibility with ESPlanner's user interface.
 Microsoft stopped supporting Visual Basic in 2008, though it has continued to work through the current version of Windows 10.
 At some point, when we decide that producing updates for ESPlanner are becoming too burdensome, we will make one last yearly update and notify users that it is the last update.